The 2013 floods in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

-And somehow we seem to have an old cache of tea candles from who-knows-what candle lantern, We both seemed to have owned one separately at some point in the past.
-The lanterns are long gone, but somehow the candles survived the many moves.
+And somehow we seem to have an old cache of tea candles from who-knows-what candle lantern.

 Then there are the usual items that work well for both the outdoors and for emergency use.
 All the items below are in my general outdoor supplies:

-- Parachute cord: Good for helping to tie down a tent or other equipment a little more, quick repairs or setting up a tarp
+- Cord: Good for helping to tie down a tent or other equipment a little more, quick repairs or setting up a tarp

 - Bungee cords: See above!